lucapette/web/main/content/writing/how-to-structure-a-monorepo.md

 ```

 There's still an overlap between the way you organised your teams and the way
 your monorepo looks like.
-But now it is much more structured because the
+But it is much more structured because the monorepo
-monorepo needed to scale and so did your teams.
+needed to scale and so did your teams.

-One thing that stands out is that the structure of the monorepo now is a mix of
+One thing that stands out is that the structure of the monorepo is now a mix of
-platforms, programming languages, and domain terms.
+platform, programming language, and domain terms.

 It's a difficult balance to achieve but, again, you know difficult problems
 often become good opportunities.

 In this structure, it's clear what kind of UIs your organisation is working on.
-The mix of tech and domain terms actually helps.
+The mix of tech and domain terms actually helps!

 The monorepo also reflects the way some of your teams are split: subscription,
 marketing, shipping.
 Different classes of problems with their own solutions.
+Since "backend problems" are more specialised than UI ones, it feels natural the
+overlap between code and team structure is more evident.

 Last but not least, there is a `lib` directory now.
 Your company is big enough
 you have your own internal libraries.
 They are clustered by programming
 languages to increase discoverability.
+To be honest, there was no better place
+too.

-Of course this is not the only way you can organise a monorepo but it helps me
+This example I provided isn't meant to be exhaustive.
+Of course this is not the
+only way you can organise a monorepo but it helps me illustrate some abstract
-illustrate some abstract arguments in a more concrete way.
+arguments in a more concrete way.

-I think it's clear that my main argument is to organise a monorepo so that it
+My main argument is that you should organise a monorepo so that it loosely
+reflects the way teams are split.
+You don't want a one to one relation but you
+also don't want total disconnection.

+In the example I provided, you can't really say how the "frontend" teams are
+organised.
+I did that intentionally so I could make this point: the structure I
+suggest works if you use different languages for each of your platform as well
+as if you're using something like React Native.
+In the react native scenario,
+you'd probably have the common code in `lib/ts`.

-loosely reflects the way teams are split.
-But the subtitle of this argument is
+But the subtitle of this argument is also interesting: don't make technical
-also interesting: don't make technical choices too present in your structure.
+choices too present in your structure.
+It's just the other side of the coin.

 For example, I like the `lib/lang` approach a lot but I wouldn't advise to do
 that for the top-level folders.
 Meaning that grouping projects by the language